skripteria/wn-snowflake-plugin/README.md

 ## Snowflake for Winter CMS

-This is a proof of concept version of a simplified database driven Content Manager within Winter CMS.
+This is the beta version of the "Snowflake Plugin" for Winter CMS.

-### Why a new CMS within a CMS at all?
+### Why a new "CMS" within a CMS at all?

 In real life there are at least 4 different user types that all need to be taken care of the same time: